dhoeppe/ngx-onscreen-twelvekeyboard/README.md

 -   :arrow_forward: `timeoutDuration: number`: Specifies the duration of the timeout until the selected character is added.
 Defaults to `2000`.

--   :arrow_forward::arrow_backward: `value: string`: The internal value of the keyboard, should be bound to an `<input>` element, updates only after the timeout has expired OR a different key than before has been pressed.
+-   :arrow_backward::arrow_forward: `value: string`: The internal value of the keyboard, should be bound to an `<input>` element, updates only after the timeout has expired OR a different key than before has been pressed.